The Sad Whistle: Story

 The film Sorrowful Whistle or The Sad Whistle, domesticates the eroticism of the song by altering the meaning of the lyric about sexual love between adults into familial love between brother and sister.
 In the film, Hibari plays a young war orphan, Tanaka Mitsuko, searching for her older brother Kenzō (Hara Yasumi), a repatriated soldier.
 Within the diegesis of the film, Kenzō, a composer, teaches his unpublished song "Sorrowful Whistle" to his little sister Mitsuko before he leaves for the front.
 The song becomes a token of love between them and the means by which they hope to find each other.
 Mitsuko sings the song constantly throughout the film; however, she only sings the second verse, about parting and meeting again.
 When she speaks of her brother, she tearfully repeats the line "we'll meet again someday" (itsuka mata au), firmly tying the song's message to the central conflict of the film: her separation from her brother.
 In this way, the film contains the sexuality of the song by changing its message from sexual to familial love, a theme appropriate to an eleven-year-old girl.

 As a character, Mitsuko undergoes changes on several levels: from war orphan to happy child in a new family and from tomboy to feminine girl.
 These changes underscore the transformation of Hibari, the actress, from freakish stage act to mainstream film star and from child celebrity to national symbol of proper Japanese girlhood.
 During this process, her imitation of adults is contained but still never disappears entirely.
 At the start of the film, Mitsuko is homeless, dressed as a boy, and living by the docks in Yokohama with day laborers.
 An itinerant violinist named Fujikawa and his adult daughter find and adopt her, although they too live in dire poverty.
 The Fujikawas teach her to dress and act like a girl, but Mitsuko's rehabilitation cannot be complete until she is reunited with her brother, Kenzō.
 In the film's climax, Kenzō finally finds Mitsuko as she is performing "Sorrowful Whistle" onstage in a nightclub, and the song itself becomes the token by which he knows her.
 He rushes toward the stage, and when Mitsuko sees him, she runs off the stage toward him.

 Rather than laughing or shouting, they embrace and she sobs violently.
-In this moment of reunion, Hibari stands in for the thousands of womenand girls who in 1949 were still waiting for brothers, fathers, and husbands who would never return home from the war.
+In this moment of reunion, Hibari stands in for the thousands of women and girls who in 1949 were still waiting for brothers, fathers, and husbands who would never return home from the war.
 Hibari's performance elevates the film from mere star vehicle to an expression of national grief and suffering.
 In the end, a new family is formed: Kenzō has coincidentally met and fallen in love with Fujikawa's daughter, and the young couple become surrogate parents for Mitsuko.

 The image of innocent girlhood at the end of the film overshadows but does not completely erase the suggestion of Hibari's controversial stage persona, which still appears at some moments in Sorrowful Whistle.